 Historic Oakland Cemetery is where Atlanta's most notable individuals found their final resting place, including Margaret Mitchell, Maynard Jackson and Bobby Jones.
 The men behind the Great Locomotive Chase were hanged on the outskirts of the cemetery and later buried here, along with many Civil War soldiers.
 Built in 1852 after overcrowding at other area cemeteries, Oakland resembles a garden with winding paths, trees and elaborate mausoleums.

 Tours are offered throughout the year, but it’s the highly popular Capturing the Spirit of Oakland Halloween Tours during the Halloween season that tell of the hauntings over the years.
 Buy tickets early, though; they frequently sell out in July.

 The Fox Theatre

 But that’s not the only spooky place in the city.
 The Fox Theatre was built in 1929 as a Moorish-inspired movie palace.
-Today it hosts all sorts of performances from concerts to plays as well as their tours.
-Apparitions of men and women have been spotted throughout the years, all in Victorian period attire.
+Today, it hosts all sorts of performances from concerts to plays as well as their tours.
+During the Halloween season, the theatre offers ghost tours that take guests through the historic theatre to learn about ghostly sightings and unexplained events.
+Apparitions of men and women have been spotted throughout the years, all in Victorian-period attire.
 Perhaps the most notable ghost is Roosevelt, the man who worked in the boiler room for decades.